What happens when you get water in your gas tank? No matter how it ends up there, water in the gas tank of your car is bad news.

 - Risk of having water in the oil pan.

-How to Fix Water In the Gas Tank
+How to Get Water Out If the Gas Tank

 There are two well proven methods of resolving water in the fuel tank and fuel system.